Dn2/AStarGridPaths/README.md

-#Currently rewriting this plugin#
+# Currently rewriting this plugin. dont try to use this one

-# AStarGridPaths
+## AStarGridPaths
 UE4 plug-in for A* Pathfinding on custom rectangle grids.
 WIP but works.
 Uploading for demo purposes and resume examples.